-- Exceeded

-- Met

-- Not met/ Partially met- where targets are highlighted as partially met or working towards; teachers record what has been achieved and highlight next steps for learning.
+- Met - Not met/ Partially met- where targets are highlighted as partially met or working towards; teachers record what has been achieved and highlight next steps for learning.

 IEP data analysis is fed back to the class teacher highlighting actions required where necessary.
-IEP evaluations, attendance and behaviour data is added to individual pupil trackers on a termly basis.